radar/guides/code-organisation.md

 ```

 It's easy enough for these files at the moment to be used independently.
 We can
-start up an IRB console and then use `require_relative` to get Ruby to load
+start up an IRB console from within the directory that contains these files and
+then use `require_relative` to get Ruby to load these files and interpret the
-these files and interpret the code inside of them.
+code inside of them.
 With the files loaded, we
 can use the classes:

 ```